reppy4620/Dialog/README.md

 [Article](https://qiita.com/reppy4620/items/e4305f22cd8f6962e00a) written in Japanese.

 # News

+### Rewrite whole training flow
+I've been thinking that it's too dirty to read this code step by step.
+Therefore, I rewrite whole traning flow with PyTorchLightning.
+According to this, the command to run training and evaluation scripts is changed.
+Please refer to the Usage.
+It makes code easy to read, I think....

 ### Added colab notebooks.
 You can run training and evaluation script on google colab without building environment.
 Please click following link.